tnewsome2019/Data-Portfolio/README.md

 * View the project here

 **Sales Data Analysis and Visualization in SQL and Tableau**
-* Analyze revenue to a creating customer segmentation analysis using the RFM technique.
+* Analyze revenue to a creating customer segmentation analysis using the RFM technique to see who the best customer is.
 * Built a dashboardin Tableau showing revenue by country, sales by country, and, sales by product line.
 * View project here
 * View visualization here